Rowan University: Student organizations

-Other chartered clubs report to the Student Government Association including national award-winning programs such as the Rowan Television Network, the local PRSSA, the Rowan College Republicans, the Rowan Democratic Club, and The Student University Programmers (SUP).
+Other chartered clubs report to the Student Government Association including the Rowan Television Network, the local PRSSA, the Rowan College Republicans, the Rowan Democratic Club, and The Student University Programmers (SUP).
 Cinema Workshop, the university's student film club, celebrated its 30th anniversary in 2007.

 Transportation

 New Jersey Transit bus routes 313 and 412 serve the university.
 U.S. Route 322 (Mullica Hill Road) bisects the campus.
 It is a planned stop on the Glassboro–Camden Line, a proposed 18 mi diesel multiple unit (DMU) light rail system.